ttoktassynov/react-todo/README.md

-# Getting Started with Create React App
+# A simple to-do app in React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It can add new to-do elements in list and persist them in local storage.
+Also it is possible to delete completed elements.

 ## Available Scripts